semal7100/SoftwareEnginnering/homework01.md

  1. Essential difficulties  <br>
  2. Accidental difficulties <br>

  Essential difficulties as defined by Brooks are the ones that are inherent in the nature of the software.
 This involves the data sets,algorithms,functions and relationship among the data entities.
-These may be the same in many differnet representations, but each of them is highly detailed and precise. <br>
+These may be the same in many different representations, but each of them is highly detailed and precise. <br>

    Essential difficulties are caused by the problem defintion and if the client wants the software to do something, then the software has to accomplish the required task.
 For example, .
 This represnts one type of essential difficulty.<br>